 The history of alternative payment methods

 In many ways, the rise of alternative payment methods began with PayPal, a transfer service allowing people to send low-cost international payments.
-This led to an explosion of alternative payment methods, with major players like Alipay, Apple Pay, and Stripe taking an increasingly large role in the international payments space.
+This led to an explosion of alternative payment methods, with major players such as these familiar providers taking an increasingly large role in the international payments space:

 There are many reasons why alternative payment methods have become so popular in recent years.
 One of the key causes of the expansion is the fact that shopper’s payment habits are changing.
 They no longer wish to be restricted by traditional forms of payment, desiring a convenient, hassle-free payment experience.
 Furthermore, checkout technology has become much more sophisticated, making the implementation of alternative payment methods significantly easier for merchants.

 Why are alternative payment methods important?

 In short, alternative payment methods provide customers with the convenience and choice they’re looking for.
 They enable people to pay in a way that suits them, so as a merchant, it’s especially important that you’re able to offer a broad range of payment options at the checkout point.
 That way, you can gain an edge on your competitors, who may only offer traditional forms of payment.

 Alternative payment methods can also be beneficial for companies that wish to enable seamless cross-border payments.
 While many countries will be well served by traditional credit cards, you may need to offer alternative payment methods to reach global customers, particularly those in emerging regions of the world.

 Put simply, customers want a payment experience that’s as frictionless as possible.
 By offering alternative payment methods, that’s what you’re providing.
 This is especially important for merchants pursuing global expansion, ensuring that you have the opportunity to connect with as many potential customers as possible, on an international scale.